 The bus departure will be announced.
 Your bus should depart for Kawaguchiko from gate B5 (but check your ticket just in case there are changes that day).
 Hop on the bus and enjoy a comfortable journey to Kawaguchiko.
 It takes 90-120 minutes, depending on traffic conditions.
-The bus will make a few restroom stops along the way.
+The bus has toilets onboard.

 FROM KAWAGUCHIKO TO YOUR HOTEL

-Getting to Kodomono-kuni (STY start line) will be a little bit trickier because there are very few public transportation and accommodation options available in this area.
+Getting to Kodomono-kuni will be a little bit trickier because there are very few public transportation and accommodation options available in this area.

-Avid Adventures private shuttle bus: The easiest way to make it to the STY start line is to sign up for an Avid Adventures Accommodation package as it includes a private shuttle bus that will pick you up at your hotel and take you to Kodomono-kuni in time for the STY start!!
+Avid Adventures private shuttle buses: The easiest way to make it to the race start line is to sign up for an Avid Adventures Accommodation package as it includes a private shuttle bus that will pick you up in Kawaguchiko and take you to Kodomono-kuni in time for the start!

-For those not signed up for an Avid Package, there is an early morning bus service from Yagisaki to Kodomono-kuni on the morning of the race provided by a bus company (see the official UTMF race website for details/prices).
+For those not signed up for an Avid Package, there is an early morning bus service from Kawaguchiko to Kodomono-kuni provided by a bus company (see the official UTMF race website for schedule and bus fares).

 1) By highway bus